jecksolovyev/com.whitedoc.docs/docs/source/pages/api/methods/documentsForSign.rst

 Get document(s) for sign
 ========================

-You can sign document if document has signature field inside assigned to the particular customer.
+You can sign document if document has signature field inside assigned to the particular user.
 Using this endpoint you can get the list of the documents to sign.
 To get documents list for sign you should send the following api request:

 Request details
 ===============